bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 03:00 AM CT, April 24</p>
+<p class="updated_time"> Latest data: 04:24 AM CT, April 24</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 70°, which is 11° *colder* than yesterday.
-Tomorrow is expected to be 0° *colder* than today.
+Today's high is 71°, which is 10° *colder* than yesterday.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

 - 67°
-- Mostly Clear
+- Breezy and Mostly Clear
-- 74% humidity
+- 71% humidity
-- 10 mph wind
+- 12 mph wind
-- 29% cloud cover
+- 26% cloud cover
-- 48 AQI 🟩
+- 47 AQI 🟩
-- 0.07 inches of rain expected in the next 48 hours
+- 0.12 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>